 Filing of Trademark

-The Trademark search once completed the Application for Trademark Registration can be filed with the Trademark Registrar.
+The Trademark search once completed the Application for Registration can be filed with the Trademark Registrar.
 The application for Trademark Registration should include the following things:

 - ‘Mark’ Selected for Registration